 - Tony gets the name Iron Man from a news headline.
 Stark first comments on how his suit isn't even made of iron, but later grows to like and use the name himself.
 In the novelization, he mentions the Black Sabbath song of the same name and has the chords playing in his head during his announcement.

 - In Iron Man 2, when Rhodey puts on the earlier suit and gets into a brawl with Tony, Tony asks him, "You wanna be the War Machine?"
 Rhodey grows to like it, even after his Pentagon backers rechristen him Iron Patriot in Iron Man 3.

 - Played straight in Superman, when Lois Lane decides to call the guy in a cape flying around "Superman".

 - Similar to the animated example below, Meredith Dimly accidentally gives the Bratz their name in the live movie.

-- In Spider-Man, when Peter Parker tried out at an underground fight club just after he gained his super powers, he called himself "The Human Spider".
-The fight announcer thought that was a stupid name and instead introduced him as "The Amazing Spider-Man".
+- When Peter Parker tries out at an underground fight club just after he gained his super powers, he calls himself "The Human Spider".
+The fight announcer thinks that is a stupid name and instead introduces him as "The Amazing Spider-Man".
 The rest is history.

-- Green Goblin was also named by the press, as was Dr. Octopus in the sequel.
+- Green Goblin is also named by the press, as is Doctor Octopus in the sequel.

 - Rain Man was named by his little brother, who couldn't pronounce "Raymond."